Murphydbuffalo/hyp/README.md

 For a more in-depth discussion of these concepts check out my blog post on the
 subject: [Why do I need such a large sample size for my A/B test?](https://murphydbuffalo.tumblr.com/post/185500662003/why-do-i-need-such-a-large-sample-size-for-my-ab)

+## When not to run an experiment
+It's worth mentioning that there may be parts of your application that you'd like to test, but probably shouldn't.
+Typically this happens when the thing you want to test:
+1. Is important for your application
+2. Does not get enough usage to satisfy the required sample size of the experiment in a reasonable amount of time.

+The combination of those things means that you could be running an experimental variant for many weeks that provides a substantially worse result than the control.

+For example, if you want to test the copy on an email that doesn't get sent out very often, but which is critical for users to take some action in when it is sent you may not want to A/B test it.
+Of course, this is a judgment call.
+If you are very confident that the experimental variant you want to try out will not perform much worse than the control, then you maybe comfortable running the experiment for a long time.

 ## Documentation
 ### `Hyp::ExperimentRepo`